martinacacciola/Reinforcement-Learning/README.md

-Assignments of the course 'Reinforcement Learning' at Leiden University AA 23-24 held for MS Computer Science.
+Assignments of the course 'Reinforcement Learning' at Leiden University AY 23-24 held for MS Computer Science.
 The following topics and algorithms are planned to be discussed:

 - Tabular Value-based Reinforcement Learning, such as Q-learning